Discover the 5 Enchanting Hawaiian Islands to Explore

 Kauai

 The island, we will admit, has more coastlines filled with beaches than any other island in the chain.
-Kauai is full of sparsely visited and lonely beaches around the island; You will surely find one that is just right for you.
+Kauai is full of sparsely visited and lonely beaches around the island; You will find one that is just right for you.
 The true magnificence of the region and neighboring Kokee State Park can only be truly appreciated if you take one of the many trails that cross the parks.

 Hawaii